imamuratakehiro/Direct/README.md

 </p>

 # Direct
-This repository contains codes of Direct approaches in (URL of the thesis which is going to be published).
+This repository contains codes of Direct approaches in [Multi-Task Learning Approaches for Music Similarity Representation Learning Based on Individual Instrument Sounds](http://www.apsipa2024.org/files/papers/333.pdf).

 ## About Branches
 The main branch contains the core codes of Direct approaches.
 The code for each specific method is in the branch.